iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/voronois.png" class="img-fluid" %}

 ## Cancer status classification from high-dimensional gene expressions

 We now turn towards a comparison of TabPFN with logistic regression (LR), support vector classification (SVC), and XGBoost <d-cite key="chen2016xgboost"></d-cite> on the BladderBatch <d-cite key="leek2016bladderbatch"></d-cite> cancer status classification task.
 The bladderbatch dataset consists of 57 samples, 22,283 gene expression features, and 3 classes ("normal" vs "biopsy" vs "cancer").
-This is an extremely high-dimensional problem compared to TabPFN's intended use for $d \le 100$; also, linear models tend to be sufficient for predicting cancer status given gene expressions.
+This is an extremely high-dimensional problem compared to TabPFN's intended use for $$d \le 100$$; also, linear models tend to be sufficient for predicting cancer status given gene expressions.
 Thus, this setting is far outside the domain on which we would expect TabPFN to perform well, particularly if it had been overfit to small tabular datasets.
 Furthermore, the 57 samples come from 5 different batches of gene microarray measurements.
 This adds additional difficulty to the task, because there is confounded shift between the technical batch effect and the unequal proportions of cancer status in the different batches.

 For all methods, we do not perform hyperparameter search, in order to simulate the scenario where there are too few samples to perform cross-validation without the risk of overfitting.
 We use the scikit-learn implementations of LR and SVC with their default hyperparameters.
-For TabPFN, we use the default hyperparameter of 32 ensembles; we also enable feature subsampling as is required for $d > 100$ problems.
+For TabPFN, we use the default hyperparameter of 32 ensembles; we also enable feature subsampling as is required for $$d > 100$$ problems.

 Results are shown below, aggregated over 10 random 75-25 train-test splits, and evaluated via both accuracy and macro-averaged F1-score.
 TabPFN has a surprisingly strong showing, handily beating SVC and XGBoost, while almost matching logistic regression.